MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/what-is-defender-for-cloud-apps.md

 For more information, see [Microsoft Defender for Cloud Apps in Microsoft 365 Defender](/microsoft-365/security/defender/microsoft-365-security-center-defender-cloud-apps).

-## App to app using App governance
+## App to app protection with app governance

 OAuth apps often behave unnoticed, while still having extensive permissions to access data in other apps on behalf of an employee, making OAuth apps susceptible to a compromise.